sandhawke/keyed-set/README.md

 ## API

 The API for KeyedSet is the same as the standard JavaScript API for [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set), except:
-* The KeyedSet constructor takes an optional additional parameter, the keystring function.
-This function takes an element of the set and returns a string or number to use as the equivalence key for that element.
+* The KeyedSet constructor takes an optional additional parameter, the keyFunction.
+This function takes an element of the set and returns a string to use as the equivalence key for that element.
 * It's an EventEmitter, with set.on/off/once, providing "change" events.
 The event objects passed to the event handler looks like one of these:
     * { type: 'add', key: ..., item: ... },
     * { type: 'delete', key: ..., item: ... },
     * { type: 'clear' }
+* set.clone() makes a copy with the same data and keyFunction; set.cloneEmpty() makes a copy with the same keyFunction but no data.

 For performance, if the caller already has the key computed, there are some additional methods:
 * set.addKey(key, value)
 * set.deleteKey(key)
 * set.hasKey(key)

+For performance, when a KeyedSet is doing an operation against another Set, if the other set has a .keyMap and a .keyFunction, they are read assuming they have the same semantics as in KeyedSet.

-There are also some convenience functions, with reasonably efficient implementations:
+There are also some convenience functions, with reasonably efficient
+implementations:

-* setA.minus(setB) returns a new KeyedSet containing only those element in KeyedSet setA but not in KeyedSet setB.
-Behavior is unspecified if setA and setB have different keystring functions.
+* setA.**minus**(setB) returns a new KeyedSet containing only those element in KeyedSet setA but not in KeyedSet setB.
+Behavior is unspecified if setA and setB have different keyFunction.

-* setA.diff(setB) returns a patch, a sequence of events that would be needed to turn setA into setB.
+* setA.**diff**(setB) returns a patch, a sequence of events that would be needed to turn setA into setB.

-* set.change(event) applies the change described in the event to this set
+* set.**change**(event) applies the change described in the event to this set

-* setA.changeAll(patch) applies a list of changes.  `setA.changeAll(setA.diff(setB))` would leave setA having the same members as setB.
-(Of course, so would `setA.clear(); setA.addAll(setB)`, but presumably there are times you want to minimize the changes.)
+* setA.**changeAll**(patch) applies a list of changes.
+  `setA.changeAll(setA.diff(setB))` would leave setA having the same members as setB.
+(Of course, so would `setA.clear();
+  setA.addAll(setB)`, but presumably there are times you want to minimize the changes.)

 [npm-image]: https://img.shields.io/npm/v/keyed-set.svg?style=flat-square